maxim-top/im.gitbook/floo-ios-quick-start.md

     If libcrypto.a is already referenced within your project, no need to import it again to avoid introducing conflicts.

     If libcrypto.a is not referenced in your project yet, please unzip the downloaded SDK package to import libcrypto.a into your project.
-3. 在 Xcode 项目 Build Settings - Other Linker Flags 中，增加 "-ObjC"。
+3. In Xcode project’s Build Settings - Other Linker Flags, add “-ObjC”.
 4. Set App to support HTTPS
 5. Make push certificate